 Who doesn't like a good butter cookie?
 No one!
-Even better if they are deliciously glazed with Macha Tea, and shaped in the silouette of a tea bag like these Macha Tea cookies.
+Even better if they are deliciously glazed with Matcha Tea, and shaped in the silhouette of a tea bag like these Matcha Tea cookies.
 For an even more fun celebration, you could personalize the tea bag tags with a monogram, or a special custom design.
 These cookies are super cute, and make a great project for kids and adults alike.

 If you want to prepare different kind of cookies for your teatime, have a look to the following recipes: